apike/allenpike.com/_posts/2009-03-04-the-california-guys.markdown

 After a couple months of this, I burnt out.
 Once I’d worked five times the number of hours in my estimate, I had to call it the end.
 Of course any sane individual would have walked away long before this, but I hadn’t had an income in months and was irrational.
 I needed to get paid, right then.
 Although he wished we had met the original “requirements”, he was very positive on the work I’d done, and thanked me effusively for everything.

 Months of repeated reminders later, I finally got the cheque.
 Well, I got _a_ cheque: he underpaid by 20%.
 When I complained, he said that I under-delivered.
-I ended up making way less than minimum wage ((This was much less fun than [when I did it on purpose](http://www.antipode.ca/2006/fantasytech-3-goto-fun/).)), and I’m pretty sure he didn’t feel bad about it.
+I ended up making way less than minimum wage[^2], and I’m pretty sure he didn’t feel bad about it.
 I was resentful, insulted, bitter, and getting sick of ramen noodles.

 ### **Redemption**